buildkite/iam-ssh-agent/README.md

 clone a repository if the key doesn't have access.

-Instead of using multiple keys, consider using a GitHub machine user or a GitLab Global Deploy key which have a single key but access to multiple repositories.
+Instead of using multiple keys, consider using a GitHub machine user or a GitLab Global Deploy key which allow a single key to access multiple repositories.

 ### Granting Access to the API Gateway